Data security and privacy policies for Google connectors in Azure Logic Apps

 Here are some examples that use the Gmail connector with built-in triggers and actions or managed connectors that aren't approved by Google:

-This logic app uses the Gmail connector with the HTTP built-in trigger:
+This logic app workflow uses the Gmail connector with the HTTP built-in trigger:

-The logic app also uses the Google Calendar connector, which is approved.
+The workflow also uses the Google Calendar connector, which is approved.

-This logic app uses the Gmail connector with the Azure Blob Storage connector:
+This workflow uses the Gmail connector with the Azure Blob Storage connector:

-This logic app uses the Gmail connector with the Twitter connector:
+This workflow uses the Gmail connector with the Twitter connector:

 For the most recent information, see the Gmail connector's technical reference documentation.